There are lots of moving parts to getting married in a foreign country.

 (Note to self: I need non-black wedding attire for times when it’s 27 degrees and I’m committed to carrying two bags of camera stuff).

-I’m at risk of sounding cheesy here, but I’ve been at the computer for 20 minutes now and I’m struggling to say it any other way.
+but I’ve been at the computer for 20 minutes now and I’m struggling to say it any other way.

 Holly stepped in and brightened the room.
 Josh, a 6ft 5inch soldier, a beer brewer and a blokey bloke couldn’t fight the tears.

 It was an emotional moment for everyone and I reckon the violinist's secret plan was to make sure there wasn’t a dry eye in the room.

 I won’t go into the finer details, you can see the reactions to the best man's speech below, all I’ll say is that it went down in the personal histories of everyone as the funniest, most cringe-inducing speech ever.